Jenisch/POBAI/README.md

 python -m pob_build_planner.cli --open-build toxic_rain_pathfinder
 ```

+The CLI uploads generated or curated builds to pobb.in and uses the
+`pob://pobb.in/<slug>` protocol handler by default so Path of Building opens the
+recommendation directly.
+When pobb.in cannot be reached the planner falls back
-The CLI uses the `poe://build/<code>` URI handler by default.
-On systems where
+to opening the share URL in your default browser.
+On systems where the protocol
-the protocol is not registered or if you prefer the desktop executable directly,
+is not registered or if you prefer the desktop executable directly, switch the
-switch the launch mode to `file` and optionally supply the path to
+launch mode to `file` and optionally supply the path to
 `PathOfBuilding.exe` (or the installation directory—the planner will look for
 `Path of Building Community.exe` automatically):